matthewphamilton/r4dev/content/en/docs/Analyses/Applications/Spatio-temporal-modelling/Springtides-App.md

 - Documentation
 weight: 97
 description: >
- We previously developed a user interface for our Springtides model.
+ We previously developed a user interface for the epidemiology modules of our Springtides model of places.
 ---

 {{% pageinfo %}}